mikemaccana/companies-house/README.md

 This is currently limited to the search API, however you can easily add whatever other APIs you need and send me a pull request.

+At the time of writing the Companies House API was still in beta, and has a number of issues including HTML in results, and inconsistent casing.
+However, while flawed, it does actually work.

 ## Usage

 Get an API key, also known as a 'Client ID' from [Companies House Developer Hub](https://developer.companieshouse.gov.uk/developer/applications)